 Instructions

 - Cut the squash in half lengthwise.
-(Note 1) With a spoon, scoop out and discard the seeds.
+(See notes.)
+Scoop out the seeds with a spoon and discard them.
 Drizzle the oil over the cut side of the squash and season with salt and pepper.

 - Place the squash cut-side down on a parchment-lined baking sheet.
 Bake for 30-40 minutes until tender and the squash separates into strands when scraped with a fork.